pulp-platform/hero/README.md

+...

+Note this is not an official release.
+This branch is for temporary usage and is meant to be released soon.
+Usage of this repository with the temporary changes are defined in the chapter __HerOccamy drafts__.
+The official Hero readme is found in the chapter __Heterogeneous Research Platform (HERO)__.

+...

 # HerOccamy draft

 ## Linux

 Before all you will need to compile a GCC RISCV64 toolchain, OpenSBI, U-boot and Linux, everything is taken care of by buildroot and it just needs the device tree as an input.
-The device tree is located in the snitch repository, go there and checkout to `iis-ci-4`.
+The device tree is located in the [Snitch](https://github.com/pulp-platform/snitch/) repository, go there and checkout to `iis-ci-4`.

 Now come back in the hero repository and create your installation directory at the root.